-Students of the Hertie School of Governance had the unique opportunity to discuss the future of Burma with pro-democracy leader and Nobel Peace laureate, Aung San Suu Kyi.
+Students of the Hertie School had the unique opportunity to discuss the future of Burma with pro-democracy leader and Nobel Peace laureate, Aung San Suu Kyi.
 On Tuesday 10 May 2011 Aung San Suu Kyi's voice could be heard on the Hertie School campus in Berlin as she highlighted the liberation of political prisoners, the establishment of an independent judiciary and greater participation in the political process as key issues that Burma faces on its path to democratisation.

 Aung San Suu Kyi joined the discussion via a live audio link from her home in Burma.
 She spoke frankly about the lack of meaningful change in her country since the most recent elections; and shared about her movement’s efforts to change the minds of the Burmese people in order to facilitate real and lasting political change.